mille-s/UD_Converter/README.md

 2. Run the first cell to download and unzip the working folder.
 3. If the input is text (from v1.3.0):
 - run the second cell to install the Stanza parser.
-- upload a file in the *content/Stanza/input* folder; see *Input specifications* below.
+- upload a file in the *content/Stanza/Inputs* folder; see *Input specifications* below.
 - choose the language.
-- run the third cell to parse the sentences and copy the output file(s) to the Converter input folder.
+- run the third cell to (i) parse the sentences and (ii) copy the output file(s) to the Converter input folder.
 3. If the input is a UD structure:
-- Upload one or more input file(s) to the */content/UD_converter/inputs* folder; see *Input specifications* below.
+- Upload one or more input file(s) to the */content/UD_converter/Inputs* folder; see *Input specifications* below.
 4. If needed, edit the parameters on lines 18-76 of the fourth (last) cell; see *Parameters* below.
 5. Run the last cell.
-6. Gather the outputs in the */content/UD_converter/out* folder (automatically created).
+6. Gather the outputs in the */content/UD_converter/Outputs* folder (automatically created).

 The 4 output subfolders are *Sent* (original sentences as found in UD metadata, if any), *T1* (T1 structures), *T2* (T2 structures), *debug* (time, alignment checks, well-formedness checks and execution trace for T2 conversion).